An Overview of Atripla (Efavirenz/Tenofovir/FTC)

 Contact your health care provider right away if you have any of the following symptoms that could be signs of lactic acidosis:

-Atripla is not approved for the treatment of chronic HBV infection.
-If you have both HIV and HBV infection and take Atripla, your HBV infection may get much worse (flare up) if you stop taking Atripla.
+Atripla is not approved for the treatment of chronic hepatitis B virus infection (HBV).
+If you have both HIV and HBV and take Atripla, your HBV may get much worse (flare up) if you stop taking Atripla.
 The HBV drug adefovir dipivoxil (brand name: Hepsera) should not be taken with Atripla.